Many people wonder how long they will lose their license for after getting a DUI in Washington State.

-How Long Will My License Be Suspended for?
+How Long Will My License Be Suspended for After Getting a DUI?

 Well, it really depends.
 Every case is different so the length of your suspension or eligibility for a DUI restricted license depends heavily on the nature of your case.

 However, there are a few things to consider.

 Your DUI License Suspension Begins Shortly After Your Initial DUI Arrest